 Lifestyle changes have been found to be the most effective way to stop pre-diabetes from developing into diabetes.
 Losing weight if you are overweight, and increasing your levels of physical activity, can help to reduce insulin resistance and therefore make the insulin that is produced more effective at controlling your blood glucose levels.

 If you have pre-diabetes, you should:

 - Eat a healthy balanced diet.
 Your practice nurse and/or a dietician will give details on how to eat a healthy diet.
 The diet is the same as recommended for everyone.
 The idea that you need special foods if you have pre-diabetes or diabetes is a myth.
 Basically, you should aim to eat a diet low in sugar high in fibre, with plenty of fruit and vegetables:

 - Starchy foods contain carbohydrates.
 Standard advice is that you should continue to eat some starchy foods, although you should focus on wholegrain and wholewheat versions - so-called 'complex carbohydrates'.
 These tend to have a lower glycaemic index (GI) which means they are more slowly absorbed and do not raise your blood sugar as rapidly.

-- However, what many people don't realise is that starchy carbs like bread, potatoes or breakfast cereals digest down into a surprisingly large amount of sugar.
+- However, what many people don't realise is that starchy carbohydrates like bread, potatoes or breakfast cereals digest down into a surprisingly large amount of sugar.
 More and more people are discovering that by reducing the carbs (both sugary and starchy) in their diet, it is possible to lose weight and reduce blood sugar (glucose).
 If you do include carbs in your diet, choose complex carbs.